-In between his work on long format features, Johan keeps on shooting commercials, quite often with a documentary approach.
+Johan Kramer is an advertising icon turned exquisite filmmaker – a terrific storyteller who loves the documentary-format.
 In his former life, Johan was partner of KesselsKramer, an internationally renowned communications agency.
 In 2006, Johan left his partnership at KesselsKramer in order to dedicate his time to directing.

-More recently Johan picked up photography as well, and not much to anyone’s surprise, he excelled and received much praise for the documentary feel he brings to his images.
+In between his work on long format features, Johan keeps on shooting commercials, quite often with a documentary approach.
+More recently he picked up photography, and not much to anyone’s surprise, he excelled and received much praise for the documentary feel he brings to his images.
 There is always a sense of intimacy, honesty and purity that has become Johan’s trademark over the years.
 An utter creative at heart, Johan never stands still and is thus also known for creating his own projects.
 Whether it’s a touching documentary, quirky analogue photography project or an experimental short film, his work keeps surprising and attracting new audiences.